 2. LinkedIn – 117 million

-LinkedIn has done well filling the niche left open by the need for a truly professional social network, a role that you might assume means they have beefed up their security to keep corporations and executives’ personal contact info from prying eyes.
+LinkedIn has done well filling the niche left open by the need for a truly professional social network, as well as for sales teams to build a robust business database.
+A role that you might assume means they have beefed up their security to keep corporations and executives’ personal contact info from prying eyes.
 Unfortunately, that hasn’t been the case.
 Peace claims to be the one with access to the account information of approximately 117 million LinkedIn users.
 As with the MySpace hack, Peace attempted to sell the data he acquired—for only $2,200.
 This is also one of the few hacks that turned out worse than they initially looked; LinkedIn was hacked back in 2012, and while Peace claims his data comes from the same breach, only around 6.5 million accounts were reported as compromised at the time.

 3. VK – 100 million